-So far we have finished the proof of (M$1$) for the case that $f\in S$.
-For the other case that $f\in \mathcal{H}\backslash S$ such that $\sE(f)=\infty$, it is not trivial actually, but following the corresponding procedure on pages $4073-4074$ of \cite{zanella2017dirichlet}, one would complete the proof of (M$1$).
+Thus far, we have concluded the proof of (M$1$) for the major case where $f \in S$.
+The proof for the other case, $f \in \mathcal{H}\backslash S$ where $\sE(f)=\infty$, is omitted, as it can be followed using the outlined proof on pages $4073-4074$ of \cite{zanella2017dirichlet}.

-\subsubsection{Proof of Condition (M$2$)}
+\subsection{Proof of Condition (M$2$)}

 In this section, we provide the proof of Condition (M$2$).
 Prior to delving into the formal proof in Section \ref{sec:ProofsM2}, we provide an accessible outline of the proof strategy in Section \ref{sec:ProofsM2_sketch} to aid understanding.